-In 1962, her lower-priced mass produced line, Ginger Group, was successfully exported to America while her black daisy logo could be found adorning all her products from clothing, accessories, cosmetics, textiles, and even housewares.
+In 1962, her lower-priced mass produced line, Ginger Group, was successfully exported to America and her black daisy logo could be found on all her products from clothing, accessories, cosmetics, textiles, and even housewares.
 At one point she was contracted by retailer J.C.
 Penney to produce four collections a year in America.

-She created a convenient “paint-box” like makeup set that held all the colors in a single palette.
-Clothing-wise, she created a hand-knitted collection named Viva-Viva in 1967 that was constructed of synthetic fibers, a novelty at the time.
+She created a convenient "paint-box" like makeup set that held all the colors in a single palette.
+Clothing-wise, She created a hand-knitted collection named Viva-Viva in 1967 that was constructed of synthetic fibers.
 She also had a separate lingerie line called Youthlines that was one of the first to involve Lycra in the production of underwear.

-Home Sewing Connection: Quant licensed some designs for Butterick Patterns in the 1960s.
+Home Sewing Connection: Quant licensed some designs for Butterick Patterns as part of their Young Designer group in the 1960s.